 Following the printing process, remove the support material from the finished model.
 First, remove the support material manually by gently squeezing the model, followed by immersion in water or a respective solvent (depending on support material).
 Dry in an incubator set to 40 °C overnight.

 NOTE: The removal of the support material can be a time-consuming step, depending on the complexity of the anatomical model.
-While the use of tools like spatulas, spoons and medical probes can slightly decrease the post processing time, it also increases the danger of perforating the model’s wall, rendering it useless for fluid testing.
+While the use of tools like spatulas, spoons and medical probes can slightly decrease the post-processing time, it also increases the danger of perforating the model’s wall, rendering it useless for fluid testing.

 NOTE: When using the Polyjet printing technology, the entire model will be encased by a support material.
 This is required to keep the uncured model material in place while it is cured using UV-light.
 In hollow tubular models, this will lead to a much higher demand for support material compared to actual model material.
 The model presented in Fig. 2 uses roughly 200 g of model material and 2000 g of support material.